jritsema/rpi-cron-example/README.md

 # rpi-cron-example

-RPi-compatible Docker Image - example usage of a cron job in a container
+Raspberry Pi compatible docker image that illustrates usage of a cron job in a container